Treatment for recurrent ovarian cancer

 Sometimes you can become allergic to carboplatin.
 If this happens, it’s sometimes possible to continue with carboplatin at a later date, using something called a desensitisation regime.
 This means that all future doses of carboplatin are given at a very low dose and the dose is then gradually increased.
 It’s also sometimes possible to switch to cisplatin, which is very similar to carboplatin.
 If you have a severe allergy, it’s sometimes necessary to stop platinum chemotherapy altogether.

 Sometimes the term partially platinum-sensitive is used.
 This is when the cancer comes back between six and 12 months after your last treatment with platinum-based chemotherapy.
+You're likely to be offered the same treatment as those who are platinum-sensitive.

 Platinum-resistant